cloudamqp/terraform-provider-cloudamqp/docs/resources/extra_disk_size.md

 ***Pre v1.25.0***: Only available for Amazon Web Services (AWS) and it done without downtime

-***Post v1.25.0***: Now also available for Google-Compute-Engine (GCE) and Azure.
+***Post v1.25.0***: Now also available for Google Compute Engine (GCE) and Azure.

-Introducing a new required argument called `allow_downtime`.
-This will resize the disk without downtime for *AWS* and *GCE*.
-While Azure only support swapping the disk, and this argument needs to be set to *true*.
+Introducing a new optional argument called `allow_downtime`.
+Leaving it out or set it to false will proceed to try and resize the disk without downtime, available for *AWS* and *GCE*.
+While *Azure* only support swapping the disk, and this argument needs to be set to *true*.

-Allow downtime also makes it possible to circumvent the time rate limit or shrinking the disk.
+`allow_downtime` also makes it possible to circumvent the time rate limit or shrinking the disk.

 | Cloud Platform        | allow_downtime=false | allow_downtime=true           |
 |-----------------------|----------------------|-------------------------------|